 Cypriot Model small boat with figure: Cypro-Archaic II (600-480BC)

 A TL test by Oxford Authentication dates the piece as 850-1250 CE, but this must be wrong.
-The Byzantines didn’t make models like this.
-Reputedly it sustained fire damage, or may have had reconstruction work dried in an oven.
+Stylistically it is like Archaic examples, and Byzantines didn’t make models like this.
+The restorations might have been dried or hardened in an oven, affecting the apparent test result.

 Cf. V Karageorghis 1995, Pl LXXV (7)– LXXVII, p.128-131; V Karageorghis 2006 p186, 189.